-If a rider is unhappy with the outcome of that discussion they are able to discuss the matter Cycling Southland coaching co-ordinator Sid Cumming.
+If a rider is unhappy with the outcome of that discussion they are able to discuss the matter with the Cycling Southland Development and Events Co-ordinator.

 If a resolution is not found through those steps, a more formal process can be followed - see the Making a Complaint information on this page.

 At all times riders - and parents - are bound by the Code of Conduct & Integrity and must show the utmost respect to volunteer coaches.
 Any breach of that Code will deemed as serious misconduct.